Emma Ostermann is entering her second season with the Utah women’s basketball program as the associate director for sports performance.

 Ostermann played basketball at Kansas State from 2010-12, earning Big 12 All-Academic selections in 2011 and 2012.
 Prior to her playing days with the Wildcats, Ostermann was a team captain at Cloud County.

-She received her Master’s in sports medicine with an emphasis in strength and conditioning from the University of Colorado in 2015.
+She received her master's in sports medicine with an emphasis in strength and conditioning from Colorado in 2015.